botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Stay-logged-in Offline Crack

->The blog application comment function is vulnerable to stored XSS, use the below to send the Carlos session cookie value to exploit server.
+>The blog application comment function is vulnerable to [stored XSS](#stored-xss), use the below payload in blog comment to send the session cookie of Carlos to the exploit server.

 ```
 <script>